 Hello Kirtland Families,

-More specific information on remote learning will be coming soon from your building principal.
+More information will be coming from Mr. Nagaj soon.

 Chad VanArnhem, Superintendent